openknowledgebe/website/content/stories/20210112-partnership-communications-coordinator-at-hackyourfuture-belgium/index.md

 **Teamwork**

-* Proactively look for partnerships to make HackYourFuture Belgium sustainable
+* Proactively look for partnerships to make Hack Your Future Belgium sustainable
 * Support of General and Education Coordinator to optimize our students’ experience
 * Find partners for our Students’ Final Project together with the Educational Director
-* Contribute to long-term strategy and direction of HYF along with the OKBE Board
+* Contribute to long-term strategy & directions along with the OKBE Board

+You will report directly to the General Coordinator of Hack Your Future, and secondarily to the General Coordinator of Open Knowledge.

 **Requirements:**

 * Bachelor or equivalent skills and experience
 * Min.
-3y of experience in sales/recruitment/fundraising/communications management
+3y of relevant work experience
+* Background in sales/recruitment/fund-raising/communications management
 * Passionate about helping people
 * Enthusiastic about closing deals with partners
 * Great social skills.You enjoy speaking to students and company representatives (HR/IT)